But what does that mean?

 To Hullians, past and present?

-This website captures and documents Wayne Steven Jackson's PhD research.
-His thesis is exploring the staging of autobiographical remembering in order to empower the renegotiation of a city’s sense of place.
-Through this website, a series of workshops, and a final performance, the project aims to recollect the city of Hull from the position of its people, asking you to share those moments that are important only to you, so that they can be re-membered.
+This website began as a means of capturing and documenting Wayne Steven Jackson's PhD research.
+His thesis explores the possibility of staging autobiographical remembering in order to empower the renegotiation of a city’s sense of place.
+Through this website, a series of workshops, and a final performance, his research aimed to recollect the city of Hull from the position of its people, asking you to share those moments that are important only to you, so that they can be remembered.
 Memories of the river, the ports, the parks, of the centre and the outskirts, the schools, bars, clubs, restaurants, of the ten-foots and the cream telephone boxes.
 Memories of the political and the personal, the comedic and the tragic, the public and the private.
 Memories of buildings that are no longer there, or those that are now abandoned and unused; those ghosts that inhabit the city’s forgotten spaces.
 Memories of the day-to-day, the mundane, the ordinary; those precious snippets of the past that form the very notion of what the city is to you.

-You are invited to be a part of this exciting project by sharing your most significant memories of Hull via this website's Map of Memories.
+You are invited to continue the legacy of this exciting project by sharing your most significant memories of Hull via this website's Map of Memories.